cbartram/AdvancedAI/README.md

 - The Command and Conquer Generals app downloaded from the app store **MUST** be located in the Applications folder on the Mac.
 - This script assumes that **NO** other modifications have been done to the `/scripts` portion of command and conquer generals (modding the INIZH.big file and other files is perfectly fine) if so it could render this software useless
-- You must know how to double click and run a jar file.
+- You must know how to clone (download) this repo and double click and run a jar file.
 Literally you just double click it....

 ## Version Log